Leitrim Senior Football Championship 2020 Preview

 On paper you have a tight knit squad brimming with inter county talent such as Ryan & Riordan O’Rourke, Donal Wrynn, Jack Gilheaney and Oisin McLoughlin and plenty more individal talent on that conveyor belt in the near future.

-Alternatively, you have a small rural club who haven’t won the Dick Ellis Cup, named after one of their most famous sons and families, in almost a century and since 2007 have had only one crack at senior level, coming in last year’s disappointing campaign with only 3 victorys in the W column.
+Alternatively, you have a small rural club who haven’t won the Cup named after the village in almost a century and since 2007 have had only one crack at senior level, coming in last year’s disappointing campaign with only 3 victorys in the W column.

 One of those was a single point victory over Drumreilly, where in truth a bizarre late defensive mistake led to Drumreilly losing the game rather than Fenagh winning it.
 The others facile victories in a poor relegation playoff series with Dromahair & Gortletteragh.